ychulovskyy/wix-ui/docs/contribution-guide.md

 All component APIs must be strongly typed, with `any` not accepted. it might be harder to write, but its much easier to use.

+### Component Drivers
+**component.driver.ts**

+In the root you will find a drivers folder containing different index files(according to your testing platform).
+These files are exports list for each component's driver export.
+If you are a component library developer trying to import drivers from wix-ui-core, please use the drivers index file, for example - if you need the vanilla driver of **AddressInput** :

+`export {addressInputDriverFactory} from 'wix-ui-core/drivers/vanilla';`

 ### Component Style API

 **Component.st.css**